 Time to Talk

 Getting married and moving in together are very stressful life events even if you’re ecstatic for both to happen.
 Realize there will be an adjustment period is the most fragile time in your relationship — before life settles into a hopefully happy pattern.
 Give yourself time to grow and acclimate to each other, recognizing that you each need your space but also time to appreciate each other.
-Once you realize these things and learn to speak your mind but remain respectful and loving, you’re ready to enjoy married life like you should.
+Once you realize these things and learn to speak your mind but remain respectful and loving, you’re ready to enjoy married life as you should.